codio/site/source/docs/ide/code-editor/search-replace.html.markdown

 full_width: true
 ---

 Search and replace is accessed using keyboard shortcuts.
-To remove the dialog that appears, press the escape key.
+Press escape to return to normal edit mode.

 | PC (Windows/Linux)             | Mac                            | action                         |
 |:-------------------------------|:-------------------------------|:-------------------------------|